MXAnton/puzzle-online/README.md

 # puzzle-online
-Upload image and create your own puzzle in whatever size you want.
-Done using HTML, CSS and JS.
+Upload an image and create your own puzzle in your desired size.
+Then put together the puzzle while being timed.

 ![Screenshot of the website.](/assets/images/screenshot.jpg)